Double click here to add text.

 The opening weekend of the Grande Riviera, October 10-12, 1969 drew glowing reviews from the local Detroit press.
 One review noted the difference of just a week earlier when the Riviera Theater was just a movie house.
 Another noted that Russ Gibb intended to continue to use the Grande Ballroom for lesser-known groups, groups that wanted the more intimate atmosphere, sock hops “(when they’re in vogue again)”, and square dances.

-A sweet full-page ad by Al Shamie (Bad Dog) for a benefit show at the Grande Ballroom on October 13, 1969 to raise funds for the defense of the Ann Arbor Argus newspaper against obscenity charges, featuring “two of the greatest defenders of obscenity”, poet Allen Ginsberg and the Stooges
+A sweet full-page ad by Al Shamie (Bad Dog) for a benefit show at the Grande Ballroom on October 13, 1969 to raise funds for the defense of the Ann Arbor Argus newspaper against obscenity charges, featuring “two of the greatest defenders of obscenity”, poet Allen Ginsberg and the Stooges.

 Poster/flyer by Al Shamie (Bad Dog) for the Ann Arbor Argus newspaper benefit show at the Grande Ballroom in Detroit, Michigan on October 13, 1969 featuring poet Allen Ginsberg and the Stooges.